|

 goal, regardless of how small, can be achieved without adequate training.”
 No goal, regardless of how

 small, can be achieved without adequate training.
-Let’s
+Let’s extend

-extend Ohno’s analogy a little.
-What
+Ohno’s analogy a little.
+What if our training

-if our training is in another paradigm?
+is in another paradigm?
+Then, to our

-invisible.
-That, after all, is the way
+competitors, our advantage over them is completely invisible.
+That, after all, is the way of the Ninja.
+Since the

-much the same.
+the same.
 Our mode of operation,

 however, has changed.
 And although our